 The Museum is an educational charity run by volunteers and tells the story of one of the world’s great engineering dynasties.
 Brunel organised the world’s first underground concert party here in 1827, and the Museum celebrates and interprets music and theatre as well as engineering.

 Brunel’s First Project

 Scheduled Ancient Monument, International Landmark, Oldest Tunnel in the Oldest Underground in the World

 The Brunel Museum is open 12:00 to 16:00 Monday-Friday; and 10:00 to 17:00 seven days a week, with late openings for special events.
 A small museum, but a big story drawing visitors locally and from all over the world.
 Below the trains still run through the Tunnel.
 The Museum gardens are always open…

 Brunel’s Last Project

 Biggest Ship in the World, First Modern Ocean Liner, the Ship that Changed Everything

 In the lower gallery an exhibition about Brunel’s greatest ship.
-A few hundred yards down the river on the Isle of Dogs, the launch ways of SS Great Eastern are accessible by Thames Clipper via Masthouse Terrace Pier or London Walk three times a week.
+A few hundred yards down the river on the Isle of Dogs, the launch ways of SS Great Eastern are accessible by Thames Clipper via Masthouse Terrace Pier or by our London Walk six times a week.
 The launch ways are always open…

 Brunel’s Grand Entrance Hall